Prakash Nethralaya is the best ayurvedic hospital for Ayurvedic RP treatment in India, or for other eye diseases, and general diseases.

 Retinitis Pigmentosa is an eye disease that causes loss of vision by affecting the retina of the eyes.
 This disease primarily harms the functioning of the rod cells in the retina, which creates vision problems in the dim light or at night.

 Later on, the problem starts in day vision also.
 It is a gradual process in which a person suffering from the disease will lose their eyesight slowly and may even lead to complete blindness.

-In the conventional treatment, there is no cure for retinitis pigmentosa though research is going on using the latest technology to find the treatment of this disease.
+In conventional treatment, there is no cure for retinitis pigmentosa through research is going on using the latest technology to find the treatment of this disease.

 Retinitis pigmentosa (RP) is primarily a genetic disease which generally runs in families.
 The severity of the disease and the type of retinitis pigmentosa varies in each person and the speed of vision loss and other negative effects caused by the disease depends on the type of retinitis pigmentosa.

-There is a typical pattern of sign and symptoms and the diagnosis is generally done in the teen age.
+There is a typical pattern of signs and symptoms and the diagnosis is generally done in the teenage.
 The progression of the disease and its speed varies in patients depending on the genetic pattern of retinitis pigmentosa.
 Some of the common signs and symptoms which can be seen in a person suffering from the retinitis pigmentosa are: